SKindij/Asynchronous-Programming-JS/README.md

 4. **macrotask** queue (_ ...setTimeout(callback, 0) _)
 5. **macrotask** queue (_ ...setImmediate callback _)
 6. **macrotask** queue (_ ...setTimeout(callback, n), setInterval callback _)

-&emsp;When we invoke a function, it gets added to the **call stack** :waffle: (_part of the JS engine, this isn’t browser specific_) - meaning that it’s first in, last out.
-When a function returns a value, it gets popped off the stack.<br>

 - - -